zopencommunity/protobuf/src/README.md

 C++ Installation - IBM zOS
 -----------------------
 To build protobuf from source, no additional tools is needed on zOS, build is only relied on make.
-Just downlaod the latest source with zOS support and do the following:
+Just download the latest source with zOS support and do the following:

      cd zosbuild
      make